Calling built-in API from the third-party application

 - Method - the method for the Etlworks API endpoint (refer to the API docs)

 - Authentication URL -

 - Access token prefix -

 - Authentication Request Content Type -

-- User - user id of the user with appropriate permissions to call particular API (refer to the API docs)
+- User - user ID of the user with the appropriate permissions to the call particular API (refer to the API docs)

-- Password - password of the user with appropriate permissions to call particular API (refer to the API docs)
+- Password - password of the user with the appropriate permissions to the call particular API (refer to the API docs)